Emptiness as a Negation Phenomenon

 • “No garbage on the street” – that’s also a negation phenomenon because what we are negating is not just this garbage; we’re negating garbage on the street.

-So, similarly, we have no true findable existence.
-True findable existence doesn’t exist – you can’t validly know it – but we can validly know the negation phenomenon "no true findable existence;" or "no true findable existence of a person" – "true findable existence of a person" as a unit forms what we are negating, right?
-So we could have one part which is non-existent – the true existence – but you could have another part which is existent, like the person.
-But the unit is going to be characterized by if there’s a negation within that unit, then the whole unit is a negation.
+Similarly, we have no true findable existence.
+True findable existence doesn’t exist – we can’t validly know it – but we can validly know the negation phenomenon “no true findable existence” or “no true findable existence of a person.”
+“True findable existence of a person” as a unit forms what we are negating, right?
+We could have one part which is nonexistent – the true existence – but we could have another part which is existent, like the person.
+However, the unit is going to be characterized by if there’s a negation within that unit, then the whole unit is a negation.

 What is the flying saucer in this case, which does not exist?

-So that is just our idea?
+So, that is just our idea?

 Now, we have a division here within negation phenomena known as “implicative negation phenomenon” and “non-implicative negation phenomenon.”
 Jeffrey Hopkins uses the terminology “affirming negation” and “non-affirming negation.”
 Anyway, I prefer “implicative” and “non-implicative.”
 “Implicative” means implies.